nitish29/Distributed-Hash-Table/README.md

 ### LDump

-- When touched, this button dumps and displays all the <key, value> pairs stored in your local partition of the node.
+- When touched, this button dumps and displays all the <key, value> pairs stored in local partition of the node.

 ### GDump

-- When touched, this button dumps and displays all the <key, value> pairs stored in your whole DHT.
+- When touched, this button dumps and displays all the <key, value> pairs stored in the entire DHT.

 ## References